Updated: Aug 8

 My brain has been re-sorting its “things to do” and “things to not do” lists.
-It has been re-categorizing.
 Someone wearing a mask while waiting behind me at the ATM?
 Great!
 Standing close enough to see the photo a friend wants to show you?
 A little bit scary!

 It is exhausting to stay in a state of elevated anxiety with no break and no end in sight so our brains are trying to calm us down.
 These days, I don’t have so many late nights of pondering about vaccines or my exact risk tolerance or mathematical models that look like Mt.
 Everest.
-My brain has started putting those questions in a bucket somewhere labeled, “unanswerable” and leaving it at that.
+Now I put those questions in a bucket somewhere labeled, “unanswerable” and leave it at that.